 It Used To Be A Lake/Large Water Mass

-There is a popular theory in geological studies that suggests the Kashmir Valley, located in the Indian state of Jammu and Kashmir, was once a large water body or lake.
-This theory is based on the presence of sedimentary deposits and geological features found in the region.
-According to this theory, during the Tertiary Period (around 65 to 2.6 million years ago), the Kashmir Valley was submerged under a vast lake known as the “Kashmir Lake.”
-Over time, the lake gradually filled with sediment and transformed into the fertile valley we see today.
+There is a popular theory in geological studies that suggests the Kashmir Valley, located in the Indian state of Jammu and Kashmir, was once a large water body or lake (it’s not just a Hindu myth).
+According to this theory, during the Tertiary Period (around 65 to 2.6 million years ago), the Kashmir Valley was submerged under a vast lake known as the “Kashmir Lake”.

 It’s Home To The Longest Railway Tunnel in India